threefoldfoundation/www_threefold_farming/content/page/how_it_works/comparison/section3/section3.md

 title:
 ---

-Users, developers and organizations runhost IT workloads.
+Users, developers and organizations run IT workloads.